 When it comes to Search Engine Optimization (SEO) — often our clients have a list of keywords that they think are relevant to their business and that these keywords will be the most successful keywords for their business.
 The truth is — it’s not that simple.
-Contents hide 1 Long tail keywords are easier to […]
+Highlights hide 1 Long tail keywords are easier to […]

 Jun 11, 2018 | 5 min. read